-Under recent congressional practice, CRs typically include as many as six main components.
-First, CRs provide funding for certain activities, which are typically specified with reference to the prior fiscal year's appropriations acts.
-This is referred to in this report as the CR's coverage.
-Second, CRs provide budget authority for a specified duration of time.
+Congress has included six main components in CRs.
+First, CRs have provided funding for certain activities (coverage), which are typically specified with reference to the prior fiscal year's appropriations acts.
+Second, CRs have provided budget authority for a specified duration of time.
 This duration may be as short as a single day or as long as the remainder of the fiscal year.
-Third, CRs typically provide funds based on an overall funding rate.
-Fourth, the use of budget authority provided in the CR is typically prohibited for new activities not funded in the previous fiscal year.
+Third, CRs have provided funds based on an overall funding rate.
+Fourth, the use of budget authority provided in the CR has been prohibited for new activities not funded in the previous fiscal year.
 Fifth, the duration and amount of funds in the CR, and purposes for which they may be used for specified activities, may be adjusted through anomalies.
 Sixth, legislative provisions-which create, amend, or extend other laws-have been included in some instances.